Anthony Kennedy: Public speaking and teaching

 Kennedy called for reform of overcrowded American prisons in a speech before the American Bar Association.
 He has spent his summers in Salzburg, Austria, where he teaches international and American law at the University of Salzburg for the McGeorge School of Law international program and has attended the large yearly international judges' conference held there.

-In 1994, he ran a series of mock trials of Shakespeare's character Hamlet, for his murder of Polonius.
+In 1994, Kennedy ran a series of mock trials of Shakespeare's character Hamlet, for his murder of Polonius.
 Alan Stone was a psychiatric witness for the prosecution, tasked with fighting against an insanity defense.
 The juries usually deadlocked.

 In 2005, Kennedy received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Sir Roger Bannister.

 In January 2015, Kennedy recorded a short interview for Historic Mount Vernon about the vital role George Washington had played in the drafting and early interpretation of the Constitution.

 Personal life

 On June 23, 1963, Kennedy married Mary Jeanne Davis from Sacramento, California.
 The Kennedys have three children: Justin, Gregory, and Kristin.
 Mary Kennedy and the three Kennedy children are all graduates of Stanford.

 Mary Kennedy was a third grade teacher at the Golden Empire Elementary School in Sacramento.

 Justin Kennedy worked for Goldman Sachs, and then for Deutsche Bank from 1997 to 2009; he became its global head of real estate capital markets.
 During his time at Deutsche Bank he helped Donald Trump secure a $640 million loan for a Chicago real estate project.

 Gregory attended Stanford Law School and was a president of the Stanford Federalist Society.
 He was an associate at Sullivan & Cromwell in the 1990s, later worked at UBS, and, since October 2016, is the chief operating officer at the investment bank Disruptive Technology Advisers, which works closely with Dropbox, 23andMe, and Peter Thiel's Palantir Technologies.

-Kennedy is one of 15 Roman Catholics to have served on the Supreme Court (out of a total of 116 justices).
+Kennedy is one of 15 Catholics to have served on the Supreme Court (out of a total of 116 justices).

+Kennedy released a memoir in 2025 entitled Life, Law & Liberty (ISBN 9781668052747).